 - VocTech Seed funding is aimed at projects at an earlier stage and smaller in scope than other Ufi funding rounds.
-But they must still show ambition and vision, and describe how the project can subsequently get to market and scale up to reach a large number of learners
+We expect them still to show ambition and vision for how the project can subsequently get to market and scale up to reach large numbers of learners.

 What will VocTech Seed fund?